jethror1/s3_upload/README.md

 There are 2 modes implemented, one to interactively upload a single sequencing run, and another to monitor on a schedule (i.e. via cron) one or more directories for newly completed sequencing runs and automatically upload into a given S3 bucket location.

+All behaviour for the monitor mode is controlled by a JSON config file (described [below](https://github.com/eastgenomics/s3_upload?tab=readme-ov-file#config)).

 ## Usage